Weather

 Sea Area Forecast

-Visibility: Reducing moderate or poor in precipitation, mist and fog.
+Visibility: Reducing moderate or poor in precipitation, otherwise good.